Home

 Bicycle Anatomy

 Knowing bicycle anatomy helps you know what that do-hicky is that turns the whatchamacallit on your bike.
-Of course you can always ask your bike shop but it's kind of cool to know yourself.
+Of course, you can always ask your bike shop but it's kind of cool to know yourself.

-And if, god forbid, you need to replace it you will at least know what to look for.
+And if god forbid, you need to replace it you will at least know what to look for.
 Also, you can dazzle your friends with your new-found knowledge.

-The images shown below of the road bike and the mountain bike, while very different, have the same basic components.
+The images that are shown below of the road bike and the mountain bike, while very different, have the same basic components.
 There are a few differences like the suspension fork on the mountain bike or the drop handlebars on the road bike.

 Although they are configured differently a frame is still a frame and handlebars are still handlebars etc. The components may differ, to accommodate different bicycle styles and riding conditions, but the names and functions are still the same.

-Anatomy of a road bike.
+Anatomy of a road Bike

 The frame is the main component onto which the other components are mounted and consists of...